renzhengyu/azure-dev-docs/articles/python/cloud-development-overview.md

 # Cloud development on Azure

-You're a Python developer, and you're ready to developer cloud applications for Microsoft Azure.
+You're a Python developer, and you're ready to develop cloud applications for Microsoft Azure.
 To help you prepare for a long and productive career, this series of three articles orients you to the basic landscape of cloud development on Azure.

 ## What is Azure?
 Data centers, services, and resources